-- Increase online permitting opportunities to reduce customer wait times
+- Continue to improve online permitting opportunities to reduce customer wait times

-- Continue improvements to Electronic Document Review, saving paper and reducing storage space for building plan
+- Complete the implementation of Electronic Document Review, saving paper and reducing storage space for building plans

-- Increase inter-departmental collaboration and expeditious permitting process on sustainability, capital, and infrastructure projects
+- Increase inter-departmental collaboration and expeditious permitting process on sustainability, capital, and county infrastructure projects

 - Successfully transition drainage/stormwater reviews from Department of Public Works to streamline permitting process